Carbacanthographis

 Carbacanthographis is a genus of corticolous (bark-dwelling) lichens in the family Graphidaceae.
-The genus was circumscribed by German lichenologists Bettina Staiger and Klaus Kalb in 2002.
+The genus was circumscribed by the German lichenologists Bettina Staiger and Klaus Kalb in 2002.
 An updated worldwide key to the genus was published in 2022 that added 17 new species.
+This revision allowed for further identification of undescribed species from other collections, and subsequently, 14 species were added in 2023 from the Amazonian lowland forests of Brazil and the Guianas.